-Taking a bathroom down to the studs and bringing it back to life takes some thinking – and having a vision definitely helps.
+Taking a bathroom down to the studs and bringing it back to life takes some planning – and having a vision definitely helps.

 Today I’m sharing some design tips and decisions we made in the bathroom renovation that we’re really happy with.